 Discover more from Tech World With Milan Newsletter

 I was always amazed by top performers.
-I asked myself what those people do and how they are much better than others.
-Then I started to research more and talk directly to some of them.
+I wondered what they do and how they are much better than others.
+Then, I started researching and talking directly to some of them.
 I finally managed to get some top performers as my mentors and, in the end, became one of them.
 I learned that they are not better than others, but they use some techniques that help them achieve more.

 Here are some productivity techniques you can use daily to achieve 10x more than you imagined.